mddazure/ipv6-web-app/README.md

 Front Door preserves the client's source IP address in the X-Forwarded-For header.

+**Note:** Front Door provides managed IPv6 addresses that are not customer-owned resources.
+Custom domains should use CNAME records pointing to the Front Door hostname rather than direct IP address references.

 #### Private Link Integration

 Azure Front Door Premium introduces **Private Link integration**, enabling secure, private connectivity between Front Door and your backend resources without exposing them to the public internet.